 The good news is that airports in Africa are generally willing to address passenger-related issues.

 “But they must do a better job at anticipating them,” says Jean-Marc.

 That’s why he proposes a two-track strategy centered on eliminating these problems before they arise.

 The first part of this strategy is proper planning.

 As traffic grows, proper planning allows African airports to improve processing times, increase passenger and cargo operator satisfaction and become a “good neighbour” to the community.

 This goes beyond typical planning work.
 Communication and cooperation with national Civil Aviation Authorities (CAA) is key.
-CAAs are instrumental in managing safety around the airport and participates actively in land use planning with surrounding communities.
-When these authorities are not part of the planning process, dangerous oversights occur.
+CAAs are instrumental in managing safety around the airport and participate actively in land use planning with surrounding communities.
+When these authorities are not part of the planning process, dangerous oversights can occur.